DanilSko/opera/README.md

 ## Structure of this repository
 * [Data](/data)
 * [Code](/code) (relies entirely on the data in the [Data](/data) folder, no external data is needed)
+* [Results](/results) in the form of visualizations and tables (these files are linked in the final version of the paper)
 * [Paper](giovannini_skorinkin_libretti_2023pp.pdf) draft in the PDF format

 ## Reproduction of the research: instruction